-The Municipality and the Department of Labor and Workforce Development joined together in 2015 to create a Human Trafficking Working Group.
+The Municipality and State of Alaska joined together in 2015 to create the Alaska Human Trafficking Working Group.
+Our effort links local, state and federal resources, and brings law enforcement and service providers together in a common cause.
 The goals of the working group are to increase awareness of human trafficking in Alaska and decrease the incidence of this crime.
-Our effort links local, state and federal resources, and brings government and service providers together in a common cause.
 We are continuing the work initiated in 2012 by the Alaska Task Force on the Crimes of Human Trafficking.
 Click here for that report.
 To get involved, contact the AHTWG Coordinator at KuhnSK@muni.org

 Human Trafficking Awareness Sign required for posting by AO 2016-115(S)